fabn3ez/group-2BBITC/README.md

         cout << "7.
 Exit" << endl;
         cout << "Enter your choice: ";
         cin >> choice;

+// The switch statement allowing the program to execute different blocks of code based on the choice
         switch (choice) {
             case 1:
                 addStudent(students);